seatable/seatable-admin-docs/manual/config/dtable_server_config.md

 #### save_interval

-Base auto store period, the default is 5 minutes.
+Interval for saving changed bases to persistent storage (dtable-storage-server).
+The default is 5 minutes.

 ## Notice